Understanding The Nursing Diagnosis For Schizophrenia

 What is the nursing diagnosis for schizophrenia?

 Schizophrenia can affect people in a wide range of ways.
-For this reason, there may not be one universal set of nursing diagnoses for it.
-However, several common nursing diagnoses could apply to schizophrenic patients, including but not limited to the following.
+For this reason, there may not be one universal set of nursing diagnoses for this condition.
+However, several common nursing diagnoses could apply to individuals with schizophrenia, including but not limited to the following.

 Disturbed sensory perception